emgusten/TDDE06_CI/README.md

 ## Test

 Test the system to make sure everything works.
 This is done by running `go test` in the application folder.
+Random words.